cloudfoundry/buildpack-packager/README.md

 ## exclude_files (required)

 The exclude key lists files you do not want in your buildpack.
-This is useful to remove sensitive information before uploading.
+This is useful to remove sensitive information or extraneous files before uploading.

 # Development